 Data Collection

-Data on precipitation (P), water discharge (Q), suspended sediment concentration (SSC) and turbidity (T) were collected during three field campaigns: January-March, 2012, February-July 2013, and January-March 2014, and several intervening periods of unattended instrument monitoring.
+Data on precipitation (P), water discharge (Q), suspended sediment concentration (SSC) and turbidity (T) were collected during three field campaigns: January-March, 2012, February-July 2013, and January-March 2014, and several intervening periods of unattended monitoring by instruments with data loggers.
 Field sampling campaigns were scheduled to coincide with the period of most frequent storms in the November-May wet season, though large storms were sampled throughout the year.

 Precipitation

-Precipitation (P) was measured at three locations in Faga'alu watershed using two Rainwise RAINEW tipping-bucket rain gages (RG1 and RG2) and a Vantage Pro Weather Station (Wx) (Figure 1).
-Data at RG2 was only recorded January-March, 2012, to determine a relationship between elevation and precipitation.
+Precipitation (P) was measured at three locations in Faga'alu watershed using Rainwise RAINEW tipping-bucket rain gages (RG1 and RG2) and a Vantage Pro Weather Station (Wx) (Figure 1).
+Data at RG2 was only recorded January-March, 2012, to determine a relationship between elevation and precipitation in the LOWER watershed.
 The total event precipitation (Psum) and event Erosivity Index (EI30) were calculated using data from RG1, with data gaps filled by 15 min interval precipitation data from Wx.
+While previous data suggest that precipitation increases with elevation, here we do not calculate watershed-mean precipitation, and instead use precipitation depth at RG1 to indicate the depth of rainfall during a storm event.
+Most sheetwash and rill erosion, which depends on rainfall intensity and EI30, occurred at the quarry, near the location of RG1.
+Rainfall data from RG1 is therefore most representative of rainfall at the quarry.

 Water Discharge

 Stream gaging sites were chosen to take advantage of an existing control structure (FG1) and a stabilized stream cross section (FG3).
 At FG1 and FG3, Q was calculated from 15 minute interval stream stage measurements, using a stage-Q rating curve calibrated to manual Q measurements made under baseflow and stormflow conditions (Figures 3 and 4).
 Stream stage was measured with non-vented pressure transducers (PT) (Solinst Levelogger or Onset HOBO Water Level Logger) installed in stilling wells at FG1 and FG3.
-Barometric pressure data collected at Wx were used to calculate stage from the pressure data recorded by the PT's.
+Barometric pressure data collected at Wx were used to calculate stage from the pressure data recorded by the PTs.
 Data gaps in barometric pressure from Wx were filled by data from stations at Pago Pago Harbor (NSTP6) and NOAA Climate Observatory at Tula (TULA) (Figure 1).
 Priority was given to the station closest to the watershed with valid barometric pressure data.
 Barometric data were highly correlated and the data source made little (<1cm) difference in the resulting water level.
-Q was measured in the field by the area-velocity method (AV) using a Marsh-McBirney flowmeter to measure flow velocity, and simultaneous channel surveys to measure cross-sectional area (Harrelson et al., 1994; Turnipseed and Sauer, 2010).
-Area-velocity Q measurements could not be made at high stages at FG1 and FG3 for safety reasons, so stage-Q relationships were constructed to estimate a continuous Q record.
-At FG3, the channel is rectangular with stabilized rip-rap banks and bed (Appendix Figure A1.1).
+Q was measured in the field by the area-velocity method (AV) using a Marsh-McBirney flowmeter to measure flow velocity and channel surveys measure cross-sectional area (Harrelson et al., 1994; Turnipseed and Sauer, 2010).

+AV-Q measurements could not be made at high stages at FG1 and FG3 for safety reasons, so stage-Q relationships were constructed to estimate a continuous record of Q. At FG3, the channel is rectangular with stabilized rip-rap on the banks and bed (Appendix Figure A1.1).
 Recorded stage varied from 4 to 147 cm.
 Area-velocity Q measurements (n= 14) were made from 30 to 1,558.0 L/sec, covering a range of stages from 6 to 39 cm.
 The highest recorded stage was much higher than the highest stage with measured Q so the rating could not be extrapolated by a power law.
 Stream conditions at FG3 fit the assumption for Manning's equation, so the stage-Q rating at FG3 was created using Manning's equation, calibrating Manning's n (0.067) to the Q measurements (Figure 3).